 The behavior of a component is described in the espec formalism.
 For the sake of illustration we consider an oversimplified two-device system consisting of a radio and a CD player.
 This leads to three general modes, namely CD-Playing, Radio-Playing and Silent.
-Therefore Fig. 1 essentially describes the system from the viewpoint of the amplifiers (or the MOST bus, which is responsible for the connections): At any given point in time either the radio is playing or the CD player or none of them.
+Therefore Fig. 1 essentially describes the system from the viewpoint of the MOST bus: At any given point in time either the radio is playing or the CD player or none of them.
 There are six transitions, for which we allow overloaded naming, as long as their source or target modes are different.